Why Adalo Works for Turning Google Sheets Into Mobile Apps

 Proven ROI and Cost Structure

-Adalo pricing starts at just $36 monthly for Starter plans enabling single app deployments with custom domains and native mobile publishing.
-Professional plans at $52 monthly unlock External Collections for advanced integrations, while Team plans at $160 monthly include Xano backend integration worth $99 monthly standalone.
+Adalo pricing starts at $36/month for Starter plans enabling single app deployments with custom domains and native mobile publishing.
+Professional plans at $52/month unlock External Collections for advanced integrations, while Team plans at $160/month include Xano backend integration worth $99/month standalone.
+All paid plans include unlimited usage with no record caps—eliminating the bill shock common with usage-based platforms.

 Organizations save an average of $1.7 million annually using no-code platforms with up to 70% reduction in development costs versus traditional coding.
 The break-even point typically arrives within 2-6 months based on productivity gains from mobile access and workflow automation.